Netherlands 12 min

 How payroll tax compliance software benefits your business

-Learn about payroll tax compliance software, including the benefits and challenges, common consequences of noncompliance, and how to select a provider.
+Learn about the challenges of payroll tax compliance, common consequences of noncompliance, and how to stay compliant using a payroll service.

 Tax considerations for Dutch contractors

-Contractors in the Netherlands — classified as employees with flexible contracts – are entitled to more benefits than those in other countries.
-As of 2020, for example, you will pay less of an unemployment benefit contribution for employees with fixed-term contracts, and a higher unemployment contribution for employees with a flexible contract.
+Contractors in the Netherlands — classified as employees with flexible contracts — are entitled to more benefits than those in other countries.
+As of 2020, for example, you’ll pay less of an unemployment benefit contribution for employees with fixed-term contracts, and a higher unemployment contribution for employees with a flexible contract.

-On-call workers also should be offered a permanent contract after a year of working for your company, and if you terminate the contract you’ll be required to pay a transition fee to help temporary workers move to a new job.
+On-call workers also should be offered a permanent contract after a year of working for your company, and if you terminate the contract, you’ll be required to pay a transition fee to help temporary workers move to a new job.

 Determining employees vs contractors